Get to Know Our Staff

 Speech Language Pathologist

-Favorite Disney Movie: Lilo & Stitch
+Favorite Disney Movie: The Jungle Book

-Favorite Book: If You Give a Mouse A Cookie
+Favorite Book: If You Give a Mouse a Cookie

-Favorite Food: French Fries
+Favorite Food: Popcorn

 Let us walk with you!